prototypo/persistenturls/src/README.txt

 the mailing lists and participating in the online community so we can serve you better.

-Please note that version 1.2 replaces version 1.1 entirely.
-Version 1.1 should not be used.
+Please note that version 1.3 replaces version 1.2 entirely.
+Earlier versions should not be used.
+Details of changes in this release are noted in the file RELEASENOTES.txt.

 This software is licensed as defined in the accompanying files LICENSE.txt and LEGAL.txt.
 These files may be found in the